 Dentro del libro

-... is under considerable stress today as the erotic conception of the citizen's body is displaced by a more plastic and disembodied conception of a subject who locates the self in a variety of networked relationships: economic, ...
+... body is displaced by a more plastic and disembodied conception of a subject who locates the self in a variety of networked relationships: economic, informational, and communicative.
+Many of the tensions in contemporary political life ...

 Alcanzaste el límite de visualización de este libro.